amad00r/sisc-von-neumann/README.md

 ```

 If the assembler did not find any issues, it should have generated
-this file: `examples/absolute_value.bin`, and then outputed its
-content through the terminal like this:
+this file: `examples/absolute_value.bin`, and then it should have outputted its content through the terminal like this:

 ```
 $ siscvn build examples/absolute_value.sisa